Dutasteride: Pharmacodynamics

 Dutasteride belongs to a class of drugs called 5α-reductase inhibitors, which block the action of the 5α-reductase enzymes that convert testosterone into DHT.
 It inhibits all three forms of 5α-reductase, and can decrease DHT levels in the blood by up to 98%.
 Specifically it is a competitive, mechanism-based (irreversible) inhibitor of all three isoforms of 5α-reductase, types I, II, and III (IC_{50} values are 3.9 nM for type I and 1.8 nM for type II).
 This is in contrast to finasteride, which is similarly an irreversible inhibitor of 5α-reductase but only inhibits the type II and III isoenzymes.
 As a result of this difference, dutasteride is able to achieve a reduction in circulating DHT levels of up to 98%, whereas finasteride is able to achieve a reduction of only 65 to 70%.
 In spite of the differential reduction in circulating DHT levels, the two drugs decrease levels of DHT to a similar extent of approximately 85 to 90% in the prostate gland, where the type II isoform predominates.

 Since 5α-reductases degrade testosterone to DHT, the inhibition of these enzymes could theoretically cause an increase in testosterone.
 A 2018 review found that initiation of 5α-reductase inhibitors did not result in a consistent increase in testosterone levels.
 Among the studies analyzed, there was no statistically significant change in testosterone levels from 5α-reductase inhibitors overall, though men with lower baseline testosterone levels did show an increase.

 In addition to inhibition of DHT production, 5α-reductase inhibitors such as dutasteride are also neurosteroidogenesis inhibitors, preventing the 5α-reductase-mediated biosynthesis of various neurosteroids, including allopregnanolone (from progesterone), THDOC (from deoxycorticosterone), and 3α-androstanediol (from testosterone).
 These neurosteroids are potent positive allosteric modulators of the GABA_{A} receptor and have shown antidepressant, anxiolytic, and pro-sexual effects in animal research.
-For this reason, decreased neurosteroid production is one hypothesized mechanism for sexual dysfunction and depression associated with 5α-reductase inhibitors such as dutasteride.
+For this reason, decreased neurosteroid production is one hypothesized mechanism for the rare side effects of sexual dysfunction and depression associated with 5α-reductase inhibitors such as dutasteride.